atgreen/red-light-green-light/README.md

 Here are the basic concepts:

-- Each deployable artefact is given a Player ID.
-The Player ID is what flows down the pipeline along with the various build/deploy artefacts.
-They would be attached as artefact metadata.
+- Each deployable artifact is given a Player ID.
+The Player ID is what flows down the pipeline along with the various build/deploy artifacts.
+They would be attached as artifact metadata.

 ```
 $ ID=$(rlgl start)